Phazzie/autoclick/pendingtasks.md

 ### 8. UI Adapters Refactoring

--   [ ] Create interfaces.py - Define interfaces for adapters
+-   [x] Create interfaces directory and interface files for each adapter
--   [ ] Create base_adapter.py - Create base adapter with common functionality
+-   [x] Create base directory and base adapter implementations
--   [ ] Create dto directory and implementations
+-   [x] Create impl directory and concrete adapter implementations
--   [ ] Create exceptions.py - Define adapter-specific exceptions
+-   [x] Create factory directory and adapter factory
+-   [x] Update module exports
--   [ ] Refactor workflow_adapter.py - Update to use new components
+-   [x] Refactor workflow_adapter.py - Update to use new components
--   [ ] Refactor variable_adapter.py - Update to use new components
+-   [x] Refactor variable_adapter.py - Update to use new components
--   [ ] Refactor credential_adapter.py - Update to use new components
+-   [x] Refactor credential_adapter.py - Update to use new components
--   [ ] Refactor condition_adapter.py - Update to use new components
+-   [x] Refactor condition_adapter.py - Update to use new components
--   [ ] Refactor error_adapter.py - Update to use new components
+-   [x] Refactor error_adapter.py - Update to use new components
--   [ ] Refactor loop_adapter.py - Update to use new components
+-   [x] Implement loop_adapter.py - Create new adapter
--   [ ] Refactor datasource_adapter.py - Update to use new components
+-   [x] Implement reporting_adapter.py - Create new adapter
--   [ ] Refactor reporting_adapter.py - Update to use new components
+-   [x] Implement data_source_adapter.py - Create new adapter
--   [ ] Update imports in affected files
+-   [x] Update imports in affected files
 -   [ ] Write tests for new components